bohde/joshbohde-event-notes/source/pycon_2012/graph_processing_in_python.rst

     * Intuitively, the more central, tend to connect others
     * Dict to map person to how central they are
     * There's a fairly tight knit community, with smallers around the edge
+    * Antoine Pitrou was the most likely to respond

+  * Topics
+  * Nodes are people and topics
+  * Edges are "commented on"
+  * Filter out too-common topics